Ball turret

-A ball turret was a spherical-shaped, altazimuth mount gun turret, fitted to some American-built aircraft during World War II.
+A ball turret is a spherical-shaped, altazimuth mount gun turret, fitted to some American-built aircraft during World War II.
 The name arose from the turret's spherical housing.

 It was a manned turret, as distinct from remote-controlled turrets also in use.
 The turret held the gunner, two heavy machine guns, ammunition, and sights.
 The Sperry Corporation designed ventral versions that became the most common version; thus, the term "ball turret" generally indicates these versions.

 Sperry ball turret

 Sperry and Emerson Electric each developed a ball turret, and the designs were similar in the nose turret version.
 Development of the spherical Emerson was halted.
 The Sperry nose turret was tested and preferred, but its use was limited due to poor availability of suitable aircraft designs.
 The Sperry-designed ventral system saw widespread use and production, including much sub-contracting.
 The design was mainly deployed on the B-17 Flying Fortress and the B-24 Liberator, as well as the United States Navy's Liberator, the PB4Y-1.

 The ventral turret was used in tandem in the Convair B-32, successor to the B-24.
 Ball turrets appeared in the nose and tail as well as the nose of the final series B-24.

-The Sperry ball turret was very small in order to reduce drag, and was typically operated by the smallest man of the crew.
+The Sperry ball turret was 3 and a half feet in diameter in order to reduce drag, and was typically operated by the smallest man of the crew.
 To enter the turret, the turret was moved until the guns were pointed straight down.
 The gunner placed his feet in the heel rests and occupied his cramped station.
 He would put on a safety strap and close and lock the turret door.
-There was no room inside for a parachute, which was left in the cabin above the turret.
-A few gunners wore a chest parachute.
+There was no room inside for a normal (back-worn) parachute, which was left in the cabin above the turret.
+The ball turret gunner was thus often the only man of the crew to not have a parachute on or next to him, though some gunners wore a chest parachute inside the turret.